 "She wants to make sure that that's her husband.
 Mel wants to be the first one to see him."

-It is understood the couple's young son, who is being looked after by family members, is also due to see his mum in the coming days for the first time since the incident.
+It is understood the couple's young son, who is being looked after by family members, is also due to see his mum in the coming days for the first time since she was shot.

-Arrangements for Tu'uheava's farewell services are now being made; with plans for family services to be held on Monday and Tuesday.
-His final funeral service and burial will be held on Wednesday.
+Arrangements for Tu'uheava's farewell services are now being made.
+Family services are planned for Monday and Tuesday.
+His final funeral service and burial will be on Wednesday.